loic-lb/SparseXMIL/README.md

 * For KIDNEY, we used the data from the [TCGA-KIRC](https://portal.gdc.cancer.gov/projects/TCGA-KIRC), [TCGA-KIRP](https://portal.gdc.cancer.gov/projects/TCGA-KIRP), and [TCGA-KICH](https://portal.gdc.cancer.gov/projects/TCGA-KICH) projects.
+* For BRACS, we used the data from [https://www.bracs.icar.cnr.it/](BRACS).
+Please refer to the website guidelines to retrieve the slides and their corresponding labels.

 To get a precise listing of the slide used in each experiment, you may refer to the corresponding _dataset.csv_ files in the [dataset](dataset) folder.